ASHIQ02KHAN/C-programme/README.md

-Home for eleventh day home for three
+Home for thirteenth day home for fouth